wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 #### Note: Depending on how large you want your final contig, the number of iterations (--end) can be changed.
 Usually, 4 iterations is sufficient for complete 18S or 28S.
 However, more or less can be used depending on the taxon and data.
 The default is set to 4 here.

-Save the modified job below as "mitobim_loop.job" and submit the job on Hydra (qsub mitobim_loop.job).
+At the end of the job file there is a script that will pull all final fasta contings (18S and/or 28S) and log files from the output directories, rename them with sample IDs, and copy them to a new directory named 'mitobim_final_renamed_contigs_and_logs'.

-When the job completes, there should be a separate folder labeled "mitobim_results" in the same directory as the job file.
-The final results for each sample will be in this directory.
-This final assembled (18S or 28S) contig will be in the subdirectory with the last assigned interation (iteration4 by default) and end with "_noIUPAC.fasta".
-To rename and consolodate these files with the sample IDs, go to part 3.
+There will also be a separate directory labeled "mitobim_results" with raw final results for each sample.
+Here, the final assembled (18S or 28S) contig will be in the subdirectory with the last assigned interation (iteration4 by default) and end with "_noIUPAC.fasta".

+To run the MITObim job, save the modified job below as "mitobim_loop.job" and submit the job on Hydra (qsub mitobim_loop.job).

 ```